 - From its trendy shopping streets to the carefree Bohemian spirit of the Left Bank, Paris tempts and inspires with lively cafés, world-renowned art & architecture, and countless hidden nooks to steal a few innocent French kisses.

 - Paris boasts many postcard-worthy proposal spots ranging from iconic public Eiffel Tower settings to ultra-chic private yachts, palace-level hotel rooftops, and straight-out-of-a-movie French chateaux.

-- It's surprisingly easy to identify talented English-speaking vendors to help you pull off a fairytale marriage proposal across time zones and from thousands of miles away.
+- It’s surprisingly easy to identify talented English-speaking vendors to help you pull off a dream proposal across time zones and from thousands of miles away.

 - Paris is always a good idea, right?
 You’ll certainly not run out of fun things to do as freshly minted fiancés.
 Here are the 6 most romantic places in Paris to kiss.
 Also, look at the best restaurants in Paris with an Eiffel Tower view.

 - And suppose, for some reason, you desire a change of scenery.
 In that case, France offers more amazing attractions than you likely have vacation days.
 We’re big fans of the glamorous French Riviera (Saint-Tropez, Monaco, Nice, and Cannes), the purple Lavender Fields of Provence, the utterly awe-inspiring Chamonix-Mont-Blanc, and the famed wine-growing region of Bordeaux.
 And, when you have additional vacation days to burn, Barcelona, London, Amsterdam, Rome, and Berlin are merely a stone’s throw away.

 How to prepare for an engagement in Paris?

 Really, that’s what this Paris engagement guide is all about, so feel free to use the jump tabs above to skip to the sections most relevant to you.